RallyTechServices/utils-ancestor-pi-app-filter/README.md

 * add an app setting that controls what portfolio item level to filter (e.g. Feature, Epic, etc)
 * If the setting is enabled, search the app for a container with the id of `Utils.AncestorPiAppFilter.RENDER_AREA_ID` and add a portfolio item picker.
-* Dispatch a `Utils.AncestorPiAppFilter.PI_SELECTED` when the selected portfolio item is changed.
+* Dispatch a `select` event when the selected portfolio item is changed.
-* Make the current portfolio item available as a filter relative to a given type.
+* Make the current portfolio item available as a Rally.data.wsapi.Filter relative to a given type.
 (e.g. An Epic ancestor for a HierarchicalRequirement becomes `PortfolioItem.Parent = /portfolioitem/epic/1234`)
+* If the given type doesn't have the selected portfolio item type as an ancestor, a null filter is returned `(ObjectID = 0)`.
+* To ensure the filter is fully initialized, it returns a promise of a filter that resolves once it's the control has an intial value.

 ![Screenshot](https://github.com/RallyTechServices/utils-ancestor-pi-app-filter/raw/master/screenshot1.png)
 ![Screenshot](https://github.com/RallyTechServices/utils-ancestor-pi-app-filter/raw/master/screenshot2.png)